hoangduytran/blender-manual/manual/editors/timeline.rst

    In addition, when adding a new curve into an action with a :ref:`Manual Frame Range <bpy.types.Action.use_frame_range>` and *Cyclic Animation* enabled, the curve is automatically made cyclic with the period matching the frame range.
-   For convenience this check and conversion is also done before adding the second keyframe to such a curve.
+   For convenience, this check and conversion is also done before adding the second keyframe to such a curve.

 ..
 Move to some content to animation?
 .. _bpy.types.ToolSettings.use_keyframe_insert_auto:

-Auto Keying Popover
+Auto Keying
-^^^^^^^^^^^^^^^^^^^
+^^^^^^^^^^^

 .. figure:: /images/editors_timeline_keyframes-auto.png
    :align: right

-   Timeline Auto Keyframe.
+   Auto Keying button.

-The record button (|record|) enables *Auto Keyframe*:
-It will add and/or replace existing keyframes for the active object when you transform it in the 3D Viewport.
-For example, when enabled, first set the Playhead to the desired frame, then move an object in the 3D Viewport, or set a new value for a property in the UI.

-When you set a new value for the properties,
-Blender will add keyframes on the current frame for the transform properties.
+When the record button (|record|) is enabled, Blender will automatically create keyframes on the current frame whenever you transform an object or bone in the 3D Viewport (or change one of its transform properties in the :doc:`Properties Editor </editors/properties_editor>`).

-Other use cases are :ref:`Fly/Walk Navigation <3dview-fly-walk>` to record the walk/flight path and :ref:`Lock Camera to View <bpy.types.SpaceView3D.lock_camera>` to record the navigation in camera view.
+One special use case is to record a camera path as you fly through the scene.
+See :ref:`Fly/Walk Navigation <3dview-fly-walk>`.

 .. note::

-   Note that *Auto Keyframe* only works for transform properties (objects and bones), in the 3D Viewport (i.e. you can't use it e.g. to animate the colors of a material in the Properties...).
+   Auto Keying only works for transform properties (Location, Rotation, Scale).
+   It won't create a keyframe if you change, say, the color of a material -- you still have to do that manually.

 .. _bpy.types.ToolSettings.auto_keying_mode:

 Mode
-   This controls how the auto keyframe mode works.
-   Only one mode can be used at a time.
+   Add & Replace

-   :Add & Replace: Add or replace existing keyframes.
+      Add or replace keyframes as needed.
+   Replace
-   :Replace: Only replace existing keyframes.
+      Only replace existing keyframes.

 .. _bpy.types.ToolSettings.use_keyframe_insert_keyingset:

 Only Active Keying Set
-   When enabled, new keyframes for properties will be inserted into the active :doc:`Keying Set </animation/keyframes/keying_sets>`.
+   By default, Auto Keying will create keyframes even for properties that are not in the :ref:`active keying set <bpy.types.KeyingSetsAll.active>`.
+Use this checkbox to change that.

 .. _bpy.types.ToolSettings.use_record_with_nla:

 Layered Recording
-   Adds a new NLA Track and strip for every loop/pass made over the animation to allow non-destructive tweaking.
+   Adds a new :doc:`NLA Track </editors/nla/tracks>` for every pass made over the animation to allow non-destructive tweaking.

 Menus